 Adopted in 1982, the Rule is intended to foster better investor understanding of standardized options trading and to reduce the costs of issuer compliance with the registration requirements of the Securities Act of 1933 (“Securities Act”).
 Prior to the Rule's adoption, it was necessary for an options issuer to file a registration statement containing detailed information about the issuer of the options and the mechanics of options trading, to meet the registration requirements of the Securities Act.
 These registration requirements, however, made the prospectus “lengthy and complicated” and did not meet the needs of less sophisticated options investors.
 Accordingly, the Commission developed a disclosure document that contains information concerning the risks and uses of options trading and presents the information in a manner easily understandable by investors lacking a financial background.
 With the adoption of Rule 9b-1, the Commission established a new disclosure procedure specifically geared to satisfying the information needs of investors in standardized options.

 Following the adoption of Rule 9b-1, an options disclosure document was prepared jointly by The American Stock Exchange LLC, the Chicago Board Options Exchange, Inc. (“CBOE”), the Pacific Exchange, Inc., the Philadelphia Stock Exchange, Inc., and The Options Clearing Corporation (“OCC”).
-The initial disclosure document consisted of a single booklet that generally described the risks and uses of exchange-listed options on individual equity securities.
+The Start Printed Page 64138initial disclosure document consisted of a single booklet that generally described the risks and uses of exchange-listed options on individual equity securities.
 Since that time, several revised disclosure booklets have been published that describe, among other things, the risks and uses of listed options on stock indexes, debt instruments, and foreign currencies.
 Currently, the ODD utilized by the U.S. options exchanges is entitled “Characteristics and Risks of Standardized Options.

 The Commission determined that Rule 9b-1 would be clearer if certain technical amendments were made.
 While the substantive goals of the Rule did not require revision, the Rule required specific changes to make the language more precise.
 The changes are technical in nature and only codify current practice as it has evolved over time.
 The specific changes are discussed more fully below.